dalameda/Normal_TGfb_H2azAc/README_ChIP_Pipeline.md

 ## Pipeline Steps
 1. **Preprocessing**: Trimming adapters from raw FASTQ files using cutadapt.
-2. **Mapping**: Aligning reads to the reference genome and spike-in sequences with Bowtie2.
+2. **Mapping**: Aligning reads to the reference genome sequences with Bowtie2.
 3. **Peak Calling**: Identifying enriched regions using MACS2.
 4. **Post-processing**: Removing blacklisted regions and generating BigWig files for visualization.
 5. **Differential Binding Analysis**: Using DESeq2 to compare binding across conditions.